simon-laszlo/benchmark/README.md

 Simple REST server implementations to test the programming languages and runtimes in a "life" scenario.
 The projects have same architecture: model, db, handler, route.

 Functions:
-- GET -> return the customer list from the mongo DB
+- GET -> return the customer list (1000 items) from the mongo DB
 - POST -> store new customer in the mongo DB

 Implementations: